Subhash2311-star/MY-CICD-PROJECT/README.md

 # MY-CICD-PROJECT
-In This project I have Set up Jenkins for CI and ArgoCD for CD and deployed Java application on Kubernetes cluster
+In This project I have created end-to-end CICD pipeline to deploy a java based application on kubernetes cluster